 Dr Kode performs surgery at Masada Hospital in East St Kilda and Glenferrie Private Hospital.

-You will be placed under general anaesthesia and may be required to stay overnight at the hospital.
+You will be placed under general or local anaesthesia and you may be required to stay at the hospital for a night or two depending on the complexity of the procedure.

 After your operation, Dr Kode will visit you while you are still in the hospital and then see you about one week after surgery at the clinic.